Stakes rise for Sanders heading into Michigan primary

 Still, one of Sanders’ highest-profile supporters, New York Rep. Alexandria Ocasio-Cortez, struck a far more conciliatory tone addressing 10,000-plus on the campus of the University of Michigan on Sunday night, saying, “In order for us to win, we have to grow.”

 “We must be inclusive.
-We must bring more people into this movement,” she said, urging Sanders supporters to shed “cynicism and exclusion” and “turn with an embracing posture where all people are welcome in a people’s movement.”
+We must bring more people into this movement,” she said, urging Sanders supporters to shed “cynicism and exclusion” and “turn with an embracing posture, where all people are welcome in a people’s movement.”

 Sanders is hoping to do well in Washington state on Tuesday, but could face hurdles in Mississippi and Missouri.
 Sanders’ team acknowledges he will also struggle in next week’s Florida primary, where the senator’s past defense of Fidel Castro looms large.
-He also could face hurdles in the Rust Belt states of Ohio and Illinois — especially if he underperforms in Michigan.
-Those states also vote March 17.
+He also could face long odds in Ohio and Illinois — especially if he underperforms in Michigan.
+Both of those states also vote March 17.

 The wild card next week could be Arizona, where Sanders will be counting on strong Latino support, which lifted him to victory in California.